-Remote working — we're fully remote until further notice due to COVID-19 (likely until October 2021)
+Remote working — we're fully remote until further notice due to COVID-19 (likely until sometime in 2022)

 When we do get back in the office, we'll be Birmingham City Centre based.
-We're looking to be in the office 2–3 days a week and the rest as optional remote working.
+We're looking to be in the office around 1-2 days a week and the rest as optional remote working.

 We're still forming our plan for return-to-office life, so if you join the team now you'll be able to help us shape those decisions.

-The plan — as it stands — is to be in the office on Mondays and Thursdays, with team events on Wednesdays and Fridays every now and again.
+The plan — as it stands — is to be in the office on Mondays and Thursdays.
 We'll update this when we know more.